 Since the Supreme Court of Texas refused to hear this case last month, there have already been several responses to this decision.
 Several parties have grouped together to petition the court for a rehearing recently arguing that the court should issue a ruling that same sex-spouses of government employees should not be entitled to health insurance and other benefits.
 This brief was signed by fifty members of the Texas legislature.
 It remains to be seen how the Supreme Court of the State of Texas will respond to this brief that attempts to further block employment benefits for same-sex married couples.

-The Assistance Of An Experienced Houston Family Law Attorney
+The Assistance Of An Experienced Houston Family Law Lawyer

-If you are a same-sex couple who has experienced an obstacle regarding the recognition of your marriage, you need the assistance of strong legal counsel in Houston like the attorneys at Conner & Lindamood, P.C.
-Do not hesitate to contact an attorney today.
+If you are a same-sex couple who has experienced an obstacle regarding the recognition of your marriage, you need the assistance of strong legal counsel in Houston like the lawyers at Lindamood & Robinson, P.C.
+Do not hesitate to contact a lawyer today.